jenstornell/tinyDrawer.js/readme.md

 ### How to style it

-The important CSS that is needed for the component to work is put directly on the data attributes and the custom elements.
-However, if you want to add additional CSS to it, it's highly recommended to add a class to that element to separate the core CSS from the custom CSS.

-### Why the use of data attributes

-While classes or ids could be used for actions, I use data attributes instead.
-That way you can add your own classes that you can style separated from the logic.
+Use classes instead of styling the element or attributes directly.
+That way you will separate your style from the core style.

+### The reason for data attributes

+For `open` and `close` triggers, data attributes are used.
+That way logic is not mixed with your styling (which should be put into classes).

-### Why the use of custom elements
+### The reason for custom elements

-I could use a div with an id but all major browsers now supports custom elements.
-To make it really visible that it is a component, it's a custom element and not just a div.
+The `drawer-menu` is used like a component.
+To make it stand out from all the other elements, it's using a custom element.

+All major browsers has support for custom elements.

 ## Donate